Tanfoglio Force: Design details

 The Tanfoglio Force models are polymer frame versions of the Tanfoglio T95 Combat/Standard high strength steel frame models, that, in turn, are clones of the famous CZ-75 pistol design, save for minor details.
 The FORCE 22L variant has however a standard sized polymer/aluminium combination frame and the FORCE CARRY R POLICE and FORCE CARRY F PRO variants are hybrid designs, using a polymer frame, and polished steel "Wonder" finish slide.
 The Tanfoglio Force is offered in several variants in full sized, compact and subcompact pistol frame sizes.

 The Tanfoglio Force is a short recoil operated, locked breech semi-automatic pistol that uses a Browning Hi-Power style linkless system.
 Most models have the capability of being fired single- and double-action and feature an ambidextrous frame-mounted combat "switch" style manual safety that locks the sear so the trigger cannot be moved rearward as well as an internal firing pin block safety which stops the firing pin from travelling forward.
 The manual safety allows the pistol to be carried with the hammer back, ready for use just by switching the safety off, a configuration known as condition one.
 Unlike most other semi-automatic pistols, the slide rides inside the frame rails rather than outside similar to the SIG P210.
 This provides a very tight slide-to-frame fit, very good barrel lock-up and contributes to good accuracy.
 A new slide with a slide-mounted safety/decocker lever (similar to the Tanfoglio T95 Standard) is available for the Force 99 as a factory option.
 Most variants have fixed iron sights with three dots for increased visibility.
 Fully adjustable micrometer competition sights that can be adjusted for windage are fitted to some variants.
-The Tanfoglio Force models feature high-capacity "double-stack" magazines.
+The Tanfoglio Force models feature "double-stack" magazines.
 It is also one of the few production semi-automatic pistols available in the 10mm Auto chambering.

 Since 2006, all Tanfoglio Force models feature an integral MIL-STD-1913 Picatinny rail to attach accessories, such as tactical light and laser pointer sight modules to the gun.